EhoodGoren/dictionary-client/README.md

 # Dictionary-client

-This project is a React app, which is the front-end of a dictionary project.
+This repository contains a React app, which is the front-end of a dictionary project.

 You can check the deployment on AWS S3, at this URL: